WATCH: Henderson silences doubters with cool finish to put England ahead vs Senegal after smart assist from Bellingham

 - Three Lions had been lacking a spark

 WHAT HAPPENED?
-The Three Lions had been lacking a spark during the first-half of a last-16 encounter with the reigning champions of Africa, but found a breakthrough in the 38th minute.
-Borussia Dortmund midfielder Bellingham bulldozed his way through the Senegalese defence before squaring for Liverpool skipper Henderson – who had seen questions asked of his place in Gareth Southgate’s starting XI – fire home from close range.
+The Three Lions had been lacking a spark during the first half of a last 16 encounter with the reigning champions of Africa, but found a breakthrough in the 38th minute.
+Borussia Dortmund midfielder Bellingham bulldozed his way through the Senegalese defence before squaring for Liverpool skipper Henderson – who had seen questions asked of his place in Gareth Southgate’s starting XI – to fire home from close range.

 England take the lead through Jordan Henderson!! 🙌🏴— ITV Football (@itvfootball) December 4, 2022